 Now another catch: Having VMs with large amounts of vRAM assigned to them can cause “out of memory” errors when the physical server is not able to juggle free space in the rooms to allow it to start.
 There may indeed be more than enough “free” physical RAM in the box but the VM won’t start because of the way that free RAM is distributed across NUMA nodes.

 Finally, it is our preference to run several configuration tests for a VM setup on a host we have just built.
 We run an assortment of tests to verify a setup prior to sending it out to a client.
 In fact, it is our policy to build the server configuration in-house, burn it in, and then test it with several VM setups before ever selling that configuration to a client.

 I have published a SAS Connectivity Guideon our blog.
 It includes pictures of how we cable up two nodes and one JBOD with directions for adding further nodes and JBODs.

 We don't do it as a rule.
-However, make sure the network fabric is at least 10GbE with Jumbo Frames enabled on both the switches (two required at the minimum) and on the 10GbE NIC ports.
+However, make sure the network fabric is at least 10GbE with Jumbo Frames enabled on both switches (two required at the minimum) and on the 10GbE NIC ports.

 We have a number of time related posts on our blog that are important to note when setting up a virtualization platform or cluster:

 Time is absolutely critical on any Windows domain.
 When time goes out of whack the whole network or workloads running on the network can go offline.

 In a virtualization setting the operating system environment (OSE) has no physical point of reference for time like the CMOS clock.
 In a standalone or even a clustered setting one must disable time sync between the host and guests.
 This is critical since on a Windows domain there should only be one time source: The PDCe.